[x]

 There are two different genders(Lead-in): Male and Female(items).

-They may be stupid examples, but they do get the point across, I hope.
+They may be stupid examples, but I am sure that each gets the point across.

 Here are some rules that go with using Colons: